chris17453/kraken-devops/task-01/README.md

 - recoded with asciinema
-- converted to gif with ttygif
+- converted to gif with ttygif  -> (https://github.com/chris17453/ttygif) I wrote this terminal emulator/converter in cythoin
 - It should somehow verify the checksum ofthe downloaded release (there's no need to build the project)
   - done with makefile verifys with gpg key then sha256 sum
 - run as a normal user